GDVS Resumes Committal Services at State Veterans Cemeteries

-As a precautionary measure due to the outbreak of COVID-19, the GDVS will temporarily suspend committal services at both state veterans cemeteries until further notice.
-Both cemeteries remain open for interments and graveside visitation.
+The GDVS will resume committal services at both state veterans cemeteries on Monday, April 12, 2021.
+Both cemeteries are open for interments and graveside visitation.

 The Georgia Veterans Memorial Cemetery – Glennville is situated on the 42.6 acre site of the former Dyess Farm, just north of the Glennville, Georgia city limits.
 It is located along U.S. Highway 301, 25 miles west of the main post of Fort Stewart.

 The initial 26-acre phase of the cemetery contains 1,400 pre-placed in-ground double vaults, for eligible veterans, their spouses, and eligible dependents; 766 conventional single-depth sites; 1,384 cremation interment sites, which include a columbarium and in-ground sites; and 429 spaces for memorial markers.
 These memorial markers are placed in the memory of those veterans whose remains are unavailable for burial.

 GVMC–Glennville was dedicated on November 28, 2007, and will eventually be the final resting place for more than 21,000 veterans, their spouses, and eligible dependents.
 As of December 31, 2019, there were 1,595 veterans, spouses, and family members interred.

 A key feature of the cemetery is the co-location of the Glennville Veterans Service Office in the Administration Building and Visitor Center.
 This office provides assistance to veterans and their families with applications for veterans benefits and claims.
 The office provides service to veterans and their families in Bryan, Liberty, Long, Tattnall, and Wayne counties.